raymondjdugan/elixir-rest-blog/src/main/resources/curriculum/iii-data-persistence/16-di-integration.md

 1. Finish integrating `Post` repository/controller

-2. Follow the same pattern to integrate `User` repository/controller.
+2. Follow the same pattern to integrate `AccountInfo` repository/controller.

 3. If you need more acute querying for your endpoints, see [Data Persistence, Pt II](14-data-persistence-iii.md).